India's balance of payment problems hamper rupee rescue

-MUMBAI With only enough cash in the central bank to pay for seven months of imports, $172 billion (110.93 billion pounds) of debt due in the current fiscal year and weak fund inflows, India's balance of payments position is undermining its ability to defend a tumbling rupee.
+MUMBAI Aug 12 With only enough cash in the central bank to pay for seven months of imports, $172 billion of debt falling due in the next eight months and weak fund inflows, India's balance of payments position is undermining its ability to defend a tumbling rupee.

 A heavy dependence on imported energy, gold and technology means India has historically run a current account deficit, which it has funded by attracting foreign money into stocks, bonds and corporate investment.